 For instance, in circuits that involve high-speed microprocessors, a lot of heat is dissipated.
 Without heat sinks to absorb the heat, high temperatures are capable of damaging the component.

-The ICs, in particular, generate much heat and require heat sinks to absorb and channel the excess heat.
+The ICs, in particular, generate a lot of heat and require heat sinks to absorb and channel the excess heat.

 4.1 Metallic Heat Sinks